bonomani/devmon/docs/TEMPLATES.md

 - It allows the use of HTML.
 - It enables the rendering of a message that can be understood by Xymon.

+### Format
-### Simple example with only with non-repeater OIDs
+Simple example with only with non-repeater OIDs:
 ```
 {upsStatus.errors}
 {upsBattStat.errors}